We use cookies on this website.

 Azure Bastion: Secure RDP/SSH access without exposing your VMs (and without blowing your budget)

-The marketing pitch: "Enhanced security without complexity, one-click connection".
-The reality: a service that costs €140/month in SKU Basic to protect VMs you use for 2 hours a week, with frustrating limitations and cheaper but riskier alternatives.
-Between the classic self-hosted bastion (complex, time-consuming), direct public IP (dangerous), and Azure Bastion (simple but expensive), the choice is never obvious.
+The marketing pitch: "Enhanced security without the complexity, one-click login."
+The reality: a service that costs ~€140/month for the Basic SKU to protect VMs you use for 2 hours a week, with frustrating limitations and cheaper but riskier alternatives.
+Between the classic self-hosted bastion (complex, time-consuming), direct public IP (dangerous), and Azure Bastion (simple but expensive), the choice is never clear-cut.

 What is Azure Bastion and how does it work technically?